freenas/freenas-docs/userguide/sharing.rst

 for details.

-If you can see the target but not connect to it, check the "Discovery Auth" settings in "Target Global Configuration".
+If you can see the target but not connect to it, check the :guilabel:`Discovery Auth` settings in :guilabel:`Target Global Configuration`.

-If the LUN is not discovered by ESXi, make sure that promiscuous mode is set to "Accept" in the vSwitch.
+If the LUN is not discovered by ESXi, make sure that promiscuous mode is set to :guilabel:`Accept` in the vSwitch.

 .. _Growing LUNs: